 It wasn’t really the children… their messes pretty much came out with a cleaner.
 That culprit for that huge brown stain is coffee!
 It wouldn’t come up for anything!

 Anyway, I was tired of looking at the dingy mess and decided that the less white space the better.
 I searched for rug makeovers on Pinterest and found quite a few painted rug tutorials, but they were all for those flat jute rugs.
 I was scared to just straight up paint my rug with regular paint.
 That’s when I came across Simply Spray Fabric Paint For Upholstery!
 It’s specifically for upholstery and dries soft.
 Their website says it can be used on sofas, chairs, pillows, carpets, curtains, lampshades, linens as well as car, boat and RV interior.
-I found it at Hobby Lobby for $9.99 a can!
-That’s the best price I’ve seen online so far.
 I got two 8 ounce cans in Midnight Black (the only color they had at the time) and began to muster up the courage to actually paint my rug.
 I waited about 5 months… haha.
 Painting your rug is a big deal and I couldn’t find anyone else who had done it!

 First step was to clear and vacuum the rug.